coderaiser/putout/README.md

 To find possible transform places:

 ```
-putout lib test
+npx putout lib test
 ```

 To apply transforms:

 ```
-putout lib test --fix
+npx putout lib test --fix
 ```

 ### Environment variables

-`Putout` supports next `environment variables`:
+`Putout` supports the following environment variables:

 - `PUTOUT_FILES` - files that should be processed by putout, divided by ",";

+Example:
 ```
 PUTOUT_FILES=lib,test putout --fix
 ```

 ## Architecture

-`Putout` consists of a couple simple parts, here is workflow representation:
+`Putout` consists of a couple simple parts, here is a workflow representation:

 ![putout](https://github.com/coderaiser/putout/blob/master/images/putout.png)

-And here is CLI sheme:
+And here is a CLI sheme:

 ![putout](https://github.com/coderaiser/putout/blob/master/images/putout-cli.png)

 ### Engines

-`Engines` is the heart of `putout`: `loader`, `runner` and `parser` works for every processed file. `Processor` runs all the processors.
+`Engines` is the heart of `putout`: `loader`, `runner` and `parser` run for every processed file. `Processor` runs all the processors.

 | Package | Version | Dependencies |
 |--------|-------|------------|